 - (e) PREVIOUS ATHLETIC PARTICIPATION FORM (PAPF).
-An individual is presumed to have changed schools for athletic purposes if he or she participated with his or her former school in any UIL athletic contest or practice in grades eight through twelve during any previous school year until: - (1) the student's parents change their residence to the new school or attendance zone; (See Section 442(g) for a student who changes residence with a separated parent); - (2) the superintendent (or designated administrator) and principal and/or coach of the previous school sign a PAPF stating that the student was not recruited to the new school and did not change schools or attendance zones for athletic purposes; - (3) the superintendent (or designated administrator) of the new school signs a PAPF stating that the student was not recruited and is not changing schools for athletic purposes; - (4) the District Executive Committee approves the completed PAPF.
+An individual is presumed to have changed schools for athletic purposes if he or she participated with his or her former school in any UIL athletic contest or practice in grades eight through twelve during any previous school year until: - (1) the student's parents change their residence to the new school or attendance zone; (See Section 442 (g) for a student who changes residence with a separated parent); - (2) a representative of the previous school sign a PAPF stating that the student was not recruited to the new school and did not change schools or attendance zones for athletic purposes; - (3) a representative of the new school signs a PAPF stating that the student was not recruited and is not changing schools for athletic purposes; - (4) the District Executive Committee approves the completed PAPF.